The Difference Between a Fuel Cell and a Semiconductor Breathalyzer

 Fuel Cell Breathalyzers

 Fuel cell breathalysers contain two platinum electrodes with a permeable acid-electrolyte material is inserted in between.
-When the suspect’s exhaled air flows past one side of the fuel cell, the platinum instantly oxidises the alcohol present in the air and generates acetic acid, electrons and protons.
+When the suspect’s exhaled air flows past one side of the fuel cell, the platinum instantly oxidizes the alcohol present in the air and generates acetic acid, electrons and protons.

 The electrons produced then flow from the platinum electrode through a wire, which is connected to an electrical-current meter on one side and to the platinum electrode on the other side.
 The protons, on the other hand, move through the lower part of the fuel cell and get combined with oxygen and electrons for producing water.
-The higher amount of oxidised alcohol, the greater will be the electrical current.
+The higher amount of oxidized alcohol, the greater will be the electrical current.
 The BAC is calculated by a microprocessor, which measures the electrical current.

 Fuel cell units are designed to take multiple tests a day and are more accurate compared to semiconductor units, being able to provide BAC readings to 3 decimal places at a smaller accuracy range of +/-0.005%BAC.